pagpeter/TrackMe/README.md

 After that, just run the binary (`sudo ./TrackMe`)

-## Custom Fingerpints
+## Different fingerprints

+The site returns 3 different fingerprints: the [JA3](https://engineering.salesforce.com/tls-fingerprinting-with-ja3-and-ja3s-247362855967/), a TLS fingerprint, an HTTP/2 ["akamai-fingerprint"](https://www.blackhat.com/docs/eu-17/materials/eu-17-Shuster-Passive-Fingerprinting-Of-HTTP2-Clients-wp.pdf) (Only works on HTTP/2 connections) and my own custom "PeetPrint".

+### Custom Fingerpint ("PeetPrint")

 I wanted to extend JA3, so I created my own TLS fingerprint algorithm.
-It's better suited for fingerprinting TLS1.3 connections, because [JA3 does not really do that](https://github.com/salesforce/ja3/issues/78), and has more datapoints.
+It's better suited for fingerprinting TLS1.3 connections, because [JA3 doesn't really do that well](https://github.com/salesforce/ja3/issues/78), and has more datapoints.
 The designed is inspired by the http/2 fingerprint proposed by akamai.

 It looks like this: